dsdante/dharma-chess/README.md

   1. Console PvP, moves checking, indicating illegal moves, checkmate, etc - Debugging
   2. Separate the host as a library
+  3. Make the sources cross-platform (add Visual Studio support)
-  3. Adopt CECP or UCI protocol (or maybe both)
+  4. Adopt CECP or UCI protocol (or maybe both)
-  4. Implement a simple minimax AI
+  5. Implement a simple minimax AI
-  5. Add a GUI
+  6. Add a GUI
-  6. Work on a more advanced AI (tree pruning, parallelization, etc)
+  7. Work on a more advanced AI (tree pruning, parallelization, etc)

 The common chess terminology (just in case):